NushratJabenAurnima/AILML508-Task-Repository/README.md

 ## Project Overview

-This repository contains the implementation and documentation of the **Group 09 course project** for **CSE521/AIML508: Machine Learning, Summer 2026**.
+This repository contains the implementation, reports, related work, and model artifacts for the **Group 09 course project** in **CSE521/AIML508: Machine Learning, Summer 2026**.

-The project uses the **Finer-grained Affective Computing EEG Dataset (FACED)** to investigate EEG-based emotion recognition using machine-learning baselines and graph neural networks.
+The project uses the **Finer-grained Affective Computing EEG Dataset (FACED)** to investigate EEG-based emotion recognition using classical machine-learning baselines and graph neural networks.

-The work is organized into four stages: exploratory data analysis and literature review, baseline and proposed-model development, model improvement and explainability, and preparation of the final IEEE-format report.
+The work is organized into four stages:

+1. Dataset exploration, related-work analysis, and research-gap identification
+2. Baseline-model development, graph construction, and proposed GNN design
+3. Model improvement, ablation, cross-validation, statistical testing, and explainability
+4. Preparation of the final IEEE journal-format report

 ---